solytic/opendata/bronze/demo/README.md

 # Bronze Demo Data

-This directory contains demo bronze data, that is raw data of some of our demo PV plants.
+This directory contains raw (bronze) data of some of our demo PV plants.

 The data set is partitioned by the arrival date of the data.